 Visiting Students Abroad

-For families who want to visit their student abroad, UW-Platteville Education Abroad recommends arranging visits to coincide with vacation times or after the program has ended.
+For families who want to visit their student abroad, SAIIE recommends arranging visits to coincide with vacation times or after the program has ended.
 Then students do not have to make the difficult choice between academic work and having fun showing visitors their host country and culture.

 All students, regardless of maturity, previous experience abroad, or knowledge of the country in which they will be living, experience some degree of culture shock.
 Culture shock is a term used to describe some of the more pronounced reactions to spending an extended period of time in a culture very different from their own.